Memory timings

+Additional timings

-Both for DDR3 and DDR4, the four timings described earlier are not the only relevant timings and give a very short overview of the performance of memory.
-The full memory timings of a memory module are stored inside of a module's SPD chip.
+For DDR3 and newer (DDR4, DDR5), the four timings described earlier are not the only relevant timings and give a very short overview of the performance of memory.
+The full, manufacturer-verified timings of a memory module are stored inside of a module's Serial Presence Detect (SPD) chip.
 On DDR3 and DDR4 DIMM modules, this chip is a PROM or EEPROM flash memory chip and contains the JEDEC-standardized timing table data format.
 See the SPD article for the table layout among different versions of DDR and examples of other memory timing information that is present on these chips.

-Modern DIMMs include a Serial Presence Detect (SPD) ROM chip that contains recommended memory timings for automatic configuration as well as XMP profiles of faster timing information (and higher voltages) to allow a quick and easy performance boost via overclocking.
-The BIOS on a PC may allow the user to manually make timing adjustments in an effort to increase performance (with possible risk of decreased stability) or, in some cases, to increase stability (by using suggested timings).
+On some DIMM modules, there are also "verified" overclocking profiles in the SPD using XMP or Expo formats.
+They indicate faster timing information (and higher voltages) that the manufacturer has verified to work with the module: higher voltages tend to reduce memory latency (time-to-stabilize) at a cost of more heat production.
+The BIOS on a PC may allow the user to choose among JEDEC profiles, XMP/Expo profiles, or define their own timing adjustments in an effort to increase performance (with possible risk of decreased stability).

+On Alder Lake CPUs and later, tRCD and tRP are no longer linked, while before Intel did not allow to set them to different values.

+DDR4 introduced support for FGR (fine granular refresh), with its own tRFC2 and tRFC4 timings, while DDR5 retained only tRFC2.

+Relationship to bandwidth

-Note: Memory bandwidth measures the throughput of memory, and is generally limited by the transfer rate, not latency.
+Memory bandwidth measures the throughput of memory, and is generally limited by the transfer rate, not latency.
 By interleaving access to SDRAM's multiple internal banks, it is possible to transfer data continuously at the peak transfer rate.
 It is possible for increased bandwidth to come at a cost in latency.
 In particular, each successive generation of DDR memory has higher transfer rates but the absolute latency does not change significantly, and especially when first appearing on the market, the new generation generally has longer latency than the previous one.
+The architecture and bugs in the CPUs can also change the latency.

 Increasing memory bandwidth, even while increasing memory latency, may improve the performance of a computer system with multiple processors and/or multiple execution threads.
 Higher bandwidth will also boost performance of integrated graphics processors that have no dedicated video memory but use regular RAM as VRAM.
-Modern x86 processors are heavily optimized with techniques such as instruction pipelines, out-of-order execution, memory prefetching, memory dependence prediction, and branch prediction to preemptively load memory from RAM (and other caches) to speed up execution even further.
+Modern x86 processors are heavily optimized with techniques such as superscalar instruction pipelines, out-of-order execution, memory prefetching, memory dependence prediction, and branch prediction to preemptively load memory from RAM (and other caches) to speed up execution even further.
 With this amount of complexity from performance optimization, it is difficult to state with certainty the effects memory timings may have on performance.
 Different workloads have different memory access patterns and are affected differently in performance by these memory timings.